Replace the $variables with your own information. security set-keychain-password -o "$oldPassword" -p "$newPassword" "/Users/$username/Library/Keychains/login.keychain-db"

 Security Implications

 Per Apple's man page documentation "use of the -p option is insecure".
 This is because the password will be in plain-text in the Bash history of the device.
-This becomes slightly less risky when considering that this will be the root user's Bash history which is obscure and difficult to access.
+This becomes slightly less risky when considering that it will be the root user's Bash history which is obscure and difficult to access.
 That being said, the risks should be considered when performing these commands.

 External References